Keir Starmer denies targeting Labour left-wingers after Abbott suspended

 In statement, the group said: "Diane was right to apologise for her comments this morning.
 The Party should now accept the apology and restore the whip."

-The National vice chair of Jewish Labour, Baroness Anderson of Stoke-on-Trent, called the fallout from Ms Abbott's comments "depressing".
+The national vice chair of Jewish Labour, Baroness Anderson of Stoke-on-Trent, formerly Ruth Smeeth, called the fallout from Ms Abbott's comments "depressing".

-The former MP, who was critical of Labour's response to antisemitism under Mr Corbyn, said: "We need to find a way through this.
+The former MP, who was critical of Labour's response to antisemitism under Mr Corbyn, nonetheless described Ms Abbott as "an icon".

+In an interview for GB News - to be broadcast on Sunday - she said: "We need to find a way through this.
 We need to find a way through where there is a level of dignity for Diane too, because it's really important for her community."

+Labour critics of Ms Abbott have not reached a consensus on what should happen next.

+Some say her comments are part of a pattern of recent behaviour and want the suspension of the whip to stay in place to prevent her standing as a Labour candidate at the next general election.

 In April, Labour's National Executive Committee (NEC) voted 22 to 12 to approve a motion from Sir Keir to prevent Labour endorsing Mr Corbyn as a candidate for the party at the next election.
 There is no right of appeal.